dustismo/heavyfishdesign/docs/source/components.rst

 * ``repeatable``: <component> The shape that should be repeated.
 The shape should be rendered horizontally.
 The component will automatically move and rotate into the proper position.
-The repeatable shape will have the following params passed down to allow it to render the proper size.
+The repeatable shape will have params passed down to allow it to render the proper size. (see Local Variables)
-        * ``around__length`` the horizontal length
 * ``num_edges``: the number of edges to draw.  (i.e. 5 edges would be a pentagon)
 * ``radius``: The radius of the circle.
 Note the start and end of the repeatable will be this distance from the center point